ivarejao/streetlight-type-wattage-detection/README.md

 - **Dataset Information:** Details about the dataset used for training the model, including image descriptors obtained from experiments using traditional machine learning models.

-## Getting Started
+## How to run the report experiments

-Follow these steps to get started with the streetlight classifier:
+Follow these steps:

 1. **Get Images from the Data Repository:**
    ```bash